-Did you see the Personalized Settings Not Responding error on your Windows 10?
+Are you getting Windows 10 Personalized Settings Not Responding error?
 Don’t panic!
 As many users face this issue, they can easily fix it using the following methods.

 After restarting Windows 10, the user will see this Personalized Settings Not Responding pop-up window at the top-right corner.
 It appears with a blank screen on your desktop.